craigmckeachie/react-course/concepts/A5-Promises.md

 ## Appendixes A5:Promise

-Foundational technology in JavaScript you need to know Promises first.
+Promises are a foundational technology in JavaScript.

 ### Asynchronous vs Synchronous